How Often You'll See Your Doctor for Heart Failure

 - Check your blood pressure and heart rate.
 Write down your blood pressure and heart rate in a notebook when you have them checked.
 Bring this notebook to your doctor visits.
 It's also a good idea to learn how to check your blood pressure and heart rate yourself.
 Your doctor can give you a range of blood pressure and heart rates that are okay for you and tell you what to do if your numbers are outside these ranges.

 - Check your weight.
 Your weight is a sign of how much fluid you have in your body.
 With heart failure, your body will always tend to hold onto salt and water.
 You should weigh yourself at the same time every day and write it down.
 Call your doctor if you notice a sudden weight gain.
 Your doctor may tell you how much weight to watch for.
-But in general, call your doctor if you gain 3 lb (1.4 kg) or more in 2 to 3 days.
+But in general, call your doctor if you gain more than 2 lb (0.9 kg) to 3 lb (1.4 kg) in a day or 5 lb (2.3 kg) in a week.

 To learn more about Healthwise, visit Healthwise.org.